 You are here

-Join us for a three-day conference on "Interpreting and Representing Slavery and its Legacies in Museums and Sites: International Perspectives at the University of Virginia and at Thomas Jefferson’s Monticello, March 19-21.
+A two-day conference on "Interpreting and Representing Slavery and its Legacies in Museums and Sites: International Perspectives" at the University of Virginia and at Thomas Jefferson’s Monticello, March 19-20, 2018

 Through this conference, museum and historic site practitioners, as well as scholars and public thought leaders, will engage in a knowledge exchange to: